 Address: 856 Broadway St., Sheridan, Wyoming

 For almost 130 years, the Sheridan Inn has been a community staple.
-One of its beloved employees and patrons, known as Miss Kate, is said to have never left.
-Miss Kate moved to Sheridan in 1901 and began working at the inn.
+One of its beloved employees and patrons, known as Miss Kate, moved to Sheridan in 1901.
+She began working at the inn and is said to have never left

-In 1906 she moved into her room on the third floor, where she spent the rest of her life.
-After her death in 1968, while the inn was being renovated, her ashes were put in the walls by a friend.
+In 1906, she moved into her room on the third floor, where she spent the rest of her life.
+After she died in 1968, the inn underwent renovations, and a friend put her ashes in the walls.
 She is now the guardian of the inn.
 You may feel her in a cold spot or have the lights turned on or off on you.
 The inn keeps a log of her movements.

 Know before you go: Themed Rooms